What is a Politics Network Hub?

 The pandemic has shown us the importance of local community and strong relationships.
 With this in mind, we encourage you to set up a local Politics Network group to take this central content further.

 The Politics Network Hubs, or local groups, meet regularly to pray, study the Bible and support one another in the political contexts we inhabit.
+But they also exist to take the good news of the gospel to our politically engaged friends.
 They come in all shapes and sizes from a big group with lots of members who run lots of events, to a tiny gathering of just one or two members of the CU, and everything in-between.

 Hubs exist to help resource politically-minded students with CU’s with Biblical foundations, strong relationships, and time to pray.
-They are not a rival to the CU or Impact Groups, but an additional resource to support Christian students engaged in politics and help them apply the gospel to the public square.
+They are not a rival to the CU or Impact Groups, but an additional resource to support Christian students engaged in politics and help the CU reach politics or politically active students.

 If you’re interested in setting up a Hub, no matter how small, contact the Politics Network Coordinator to get started.